xjpro/angular-clockpicker/README.md

 ![Clockpicker](/clockpicker.png "")

 Clockpicker is an Angular directive that provides an intuitive way of selecting time.

-Usage:
+###Usage###

+In your controller, create an object or set of objects to contain the picked values.
 ```javascript
 function YourController($scope) {
     $scope.time = {